elisaapra/elisaapra.github.io/_posts/2014-01-01-robinhood.md

 published: true
 ---

-I was so thrilled to get to create the poster and shirt graphics
-            for Hanford Center Stage's spring 2014 production of Larry Blamire's Robin Hood.
+Poster and shirt design for Hanford Center Stage's 2014 production of _Robin Hood._